Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/Introduction.md

 This document adheres to the following conventions:

+- Heading styles are used for headings
-- **Bold** text is used for headings and key terms.
+- **Bold** text is used for key terms.
 - _Italic_ text is used for emphasis.
-- Monospaced font is used for code snippets and system paths.
+- Times font is used for code snippets and system paths.
 - Priorities for requirements are indicated using the following format:

 - **High**: Essential for initial release.